yugabyte/ybu/TFE/YBU-65/ybu-65.md

 | Parallel Threads | 8 | Yes |
 | Number of Days to Retain Backup | n/a | Yes |

 Keep all the default values except the Namespace.
-This value is the name of the database that you will backup, `postgres`, as we noted in the previous step.
+This designates the name of the database that will be backed up, in this case, `postgres`, as we noted in the previous step.
 There is also an option to backup multiple databases if needed.

 > **Important:** Several backups can be created that target particular databases.
 Backups can also be set on an automated schedule.